chamberslad/xManagedNetwork/README.md

 - [Example of Managed Network Variables 📜](#example-of-managed-network-variables-)

 ## What’s In This Document 📖
 This document is intended  to explain custom Terraform Module for using Managed Network purpose.
-It will deploy fully configured and ready to use compliance virtual network for any purpose of using it.
+It will deploy fully configured and ready to use consistent virtual network for any purpose of using it.

 You can create a virtual network with this module.
 Also you can manage these resources;